 The main point of our no spend year is to stay away from unnecessary spending all year.
-Our goals are to pay off our debt and recoup our savings.
-We also decided now, in January, what we will be spending money on this year, and the challenge is to not deviate from that decision, for the whole entire year!
+The primary goal of attempting this challenging feat was to pay off debt and increase savings.

 We’ve all got bills to pay.
-Our mandatory spending this year is the same as it will be every year.
 We need to pay our taxes, utilities, gas, and food.
-This mandatory spending category covers all of our monthly bills.
-This is what we will spend each month on bills:
+This mandatory spending category covers all of those monthly bills.

 |Stupid Decision Car||300|

 A year is a long time to go without seeing friends and family, as we learned with COVID in 2020.
 Luckily we started this challenge before COVID and decided to take two trips in 2019.
 One to Los Angeles to visit my friends and family, and another to Savannah to see his.
 Both of those locations offer us free places to stay, and we can drive to Savannah to save even more money.